CCST Report Assesses the Use of Fumigants 1,3-D and Chloropicrin in California

 Lindsey earned her doctorate in Biological Oceanography from the College of Oceanic and Atmospheric Sciences at Oregon State University, focusing her dissertation on the distribution, bioenergetics, and behavior of krill through numerical models.
 She also holds a BA in Environmental Sciences from the University of California, Berkeley.

-In her new role as Deputy Director at the Ocean Science Trust, Dr. Lindsey will lead a team of science-policy professionals dedicated to integrating scientific knowledge into the decisions shaping the future of California’s coast and ocean.
+In her new role as Deputy Director at the Ocean Science Trust, Lindsey will lead a team of science-policy professionals dedicated to integrating scientific knowledge into the decisions shaping the future of California’s coast and ocean.

 ###